Applications for Masters courses are submitted online and you will be able to track your application at each stage of

 Occasionally, the academic school may think that it is more appropriate to offer you a place on a different Masters course.
 In this case, we would notify you of a change of course offer and you would be able to see the details by logging in to your applicant portal.

 For most courses, there is no deadline to accept an offer, to meet any offer conditions or, for international students, to pay the tuition fee deposit or provide appropriate exemption evidence after accepting an unconditional offer.
 We just ask that you ensure you leave yourself enough time to complete the admissions process and prepare to start your course.
 However, deadlines may be in place for courses in the following academic schools:

-Deadlines may also be place if you will be taking a pre-sessional English language course before your Masters degree.
-For more detail, please see our information on postgraduate pre-sessional English courses.
+Deadlines may also be place if you will be taking a pre-sessional English language course at our Language Centre before your Masters degree.
+For more details, please see our information on postgraduate pre-sessional English courses.

 If you are not able to join the course this year and would like to join us for a future intake, you will need to reapply as we do not permit deferrals.